-The Complainant is the leading Italian banking group and also one of the protagonists in the European financial arena.
-Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two of the top Italian banking groups.
+The Complainant is an Italian banking group.
+Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two Italian banking groups.

-Intesa Sanpaolo is among the top banking groups in the euro zone, with a market capitalisation exceeding 34,3 billion euro, and the undisputed leader in Italy, in all business areas (retail, corporate and wealth management).
-Thanks to a network of approximately 3,900 branches capillary and well distributed throughout the Country, with market shares of more than 16 % in most Italian regions, the Group offers its services to approximately 11,8 million customers.
+Intesa Sanpaolo has a market capitalisation exceeding 38,1 billion euro.
+With a network of approximately 3,900 branches capillary and well distributed throughout the Country, and market shares of more than 16 % in most Italian regions, the Group offers its services to approximately 11,8 million customers.
 Intesa Sanpaolo has a strong presence in Central-Eastern Europe with a network of approximately 1.100 branches and over 7,2 million customers.
 Moreover, the international network specialised in supporting corporate customers is present in 25 countries, in particular in the Mediterranean area and those areas where Italian companies are most active, such as the United States, Russia, China and India.

-The Complainant is the owner, among others, of the following registrations for the trademarks "INTESA SANPAOLO" and "INTESA":
+The Complainant is the owner, among others, of the following registrations for the trademarks "INTESA SANPAOLO" and "INTESA".